Tronde/ansible-role-rhel-patchmanagement/README.md

 In the Ansible Inventory nodes are summarized in one of the following groups which define when a node is scheduled for the patch installation:

- * testing - on the second Tuesday of a month
+ * [rhel-patch-phase1] - on the second Tuesday of a month
- * quality - on the third Tuesday of a month
+ * [rhel-patch-phase2] - on the third Tuesday of a month
+ * [rhel-patch-phase3] - on the fourth Tuesday of a month
- * production - on the fourth Tuesday and Wednesday of a month
+ * [rhel-patch-phase4] - on the fourth Wednesday of a month

 In case packages were updated on target nodes the hosts will reboot afterwards.

-Because the production systems are most important, they are divided into two separate groups to decrease the risk of failure and service downtime due to advisory installation.
+Because the production systems are most important, they are divided into two separate groups (phase3 and phase4) to decrease the risk of failure and service downtime due to advisory installation.

+*Of course you could choose which hosts to put in which phase and the day you want to run a patch cycle.
+Feel free do adjust the role to your needs.*

 A Bash script is used to trigger the playbook which runs the Patch-Management at the due date.

-The process still needs some manual work to do by a Sysadmin.
+Once the role is setup the RHEL-Patchmanagement runs fully automated.
 Please feel free to use the issue tracker to ask questions about the usage of the role or the role itself and report bugs you may find.

 How to get the advisory information?
 ------------------------------------